skia4delphi/skia4delphi/Samples/CreateAsInterface/readme.md

-﻿# Skia4Delphi `AsInterface` Proposal & Demo
+﻿# Skia4Delphi `CreateAsInterface` Proposal & Demo

 Most of the Skia API is exposed as interfaces.
 This takes advantage of reference counting, which is nice to have.
 Usually, the class has limited public methods and most functionality is exposed through the interface.

-**Example:**
+Here is the declaration for `TSkPaint` and `ISkPaint` for example.

 ```Delphi
 type